martinsolent/bdats_2/docs/EPA/index.md

 Support for the EPA **(COM627)** takes place in the final **Digital and Technology Solutions Gateway COM628** module which will also prepare you for gateway EPA in completing your portfolio, gathering all required documents, and creating a "dry run" presentation.

 {: .note }
 Once you have gone through Gateway sucessfully and are in EPA Solent University is unable to offer you support of feedback on your work you prestent to the independent assessor/s.
-Don't worry we will git you are the support and preparation in the Gateway module COM628.
+Don't worry we will give you support and preparation advice in the Gateway module COM628.

 **The EPA will be completed within a period lasting typically 3 months.**